 Recent reviews have emphasized the greater effectiveness of the second approach to providing clean water - using a point-of-use treatment strategy.
 Household water treatment and storage (HWTS) is considered particularly important in situations of limited resources.
-For instance, a recent review {Haller, 2008 #89} judged HWTS as the most cost effective means of garnering health benefits from improvements in water and sanitation.
+For instance, a recent review (Haller 2008) judged HWTS as the most cost effective means of garnering health benefits from improvements in water and sanitation.
 Promoting a home treatment option would be the most effective way to reduce the health risk associated with untreated water.
 Any of the common treatment options (chlorination, solar disinfection, filtration, boiling) could be effective options for treatment.
+Safe storage options are equally important, and should be emphasized along with treatment options (Shaheed, Orgill et al. 2014).
 Differences in ease of use, cost effectiveness and social desirability are the main considerations in choosing the best option for the local context of a community.
 Encouragingly, there are signs that communities are open to activities that would improve water quality.
 Although generally not treating water, communities have some nascent understanding of water contamination in their sources, and appear open to ideas on how to improve this.